 The Centers for Disease Control and Prevention says that there is still 15.1 percent of Americans that continue to smoke.
 Out of this percentage, 75.7 percent of them smoke each and every day.

 Rehab Centers That Ban Smoking

 Smoking cessation policies are so rare in many drug rehab facilities in the U.S. Survey shows that only one out of ten facilities claimed that they have a total smoking ban in all the grounds of their facility.
 And that means 90% allowed smoking within their facility.

 Some rehab facilities allow indoor smoking not just to their staff but to their patients as well.
 While the other facilities allow only outdoor smoking.
 Generally, smoking is permissible near the clinic and other alternatives are also allowed such as eCigs and vaporizers.

 Among drug rehab facilities and treatment centers, it is rare to hear about total smoking bans.
-One research discovered that only 1 in 10 rehab centers responded (that is equivalent to roughly 60 percent of all the clinics based in the United States) to the survey, completely banned smoking in their facilities.
+One research discovered that only 1 in 10 rehab centers responded (that is equivalent to roughly 60 percent of all the clinics based in the United States) to the survey, and completely banned smoking in their facilities.